 An examination may be unsuitable where:

 Declining an unsuitable case is not a judgement about whether someone is telling the truth.
-It is a professional decision about whether the examination can be conducted fairly, safely and with questions capable of producing meaningful data.
+It is a professional decision about whether the examination can be conducted fairly and safely, using questions capable of producing physiological data suitable for cautious, evidence-based analysis.

 What makes a case testable?

-A case becomes testable when the relevant issue can be converted into clear behavioural questions.
+A matter may be capable of examination when the relevant issue can be formulated as a clear behavioural proposition.
 This is one of the most important parts of professional polygraph work.
-Questions must be unambiguous, specific, understood in the same way by the examiner and examinee, and appropriate to the evidence or account under consideration.
+Questions must be unambiguous, specific, understood in the same way by the examiner and examinee, and appropriate to the selected technique and the evidence or account under consideration.

 Questions such as “Do you still love me?”, “Will you do this again?” or “Are you a dishonest person?” are not suitable polygraph questions.
 They concern emotions, predictions or character judgements.
-A testable question is more likely to concern a specific past behaviour within a defined context.
+An appropriate question is more likely to concern a specific past act or behaviour within a defined context.
+Examining responses concerning that proposition is distinct from proving that the underlying event did or did not occur.

 The detailed principles are explained in our guide to polygraph question formulation.